 Ask and it will be given

-There was a sense of responsibility and obligation, the pain of wanting to do better, but I had to figure out a way how to do that.
+There was a sense of responsibility and obligation, and the pain of wanting to do better, but I had to figure out how to do that.
 Fortunately, I discovered a great book called “Java By Comparison”.
 It is written by several experts in the field of software engineering: Simon Harrer, Jörg Lenhard, and Linus Dietz.

-The book promises to teach “clean code” and “best practices” in Java programming language by thoroughly explaining 70 examples of code.
-These examples definitely gare a great toolbox to make you a better craftsman as a lot of ground is covered in those examples.
-The list of topics includes code style, comments, naming, exceptions, testing, object-oriented design, and functional programming to sharpen understanding of high-quality code.
+The book promises to teach “clean code” and “best practices” in the Java programming language by thoroughly explaining 70 examples of code.
+These examples definitely provide a great toolbox to make you a better craftsman, as a lot of ground is covered in those examples.
+The list of topics includes code style, comments, naming, exceptions, testing, object-oriented design, and functional programming to sharpen the understanding of high-quality code.

-Furthermore, the book does a good job of helping to train the brain to internalize given best practices in real software development.
-The authors plea that you can view each best practice as an item on a checklist, e.g. name things right, remove duplication, introduce a guardian, design your objects, use comments wisely, etc.
+Furthermore, the book does a good job of helping to train the brain to internalize the given best practices in real software development.
+The authors argue that you can view each best practice as an item on a checklist, for example, name things correctly, remove duplication, introduce a guardian, design your objects, use comments wisely, etc.

 You can find a concise preview of the contents and comparisons at the book’s official website.